Unity 3D Plugin

-The initial release is going to be quite small.
-I want to let a few of my more technically minded friends get the first proper look at the tools and engine.
-The plan is as follows:
+The initial release was quite small.
+I wanted to let a few of my more technically minded friends get the first proper look at the tools and engine.
+The plan was as follows:

 |Release||Alpha (invite only)|